mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 ### S2 (stage two) data analysis

+After the decision to study only p2 and p3.

+- choosing 10 sessions
+- consitnue spreadsheet 3 planes
+- trialling nvvo
+- coding schema , via clustering
+-

 Schema for initial thematic analysis in stage two  was informed by literature review, early analysis of journal entries and  emerging observations of data in stage one.

 #### S2a - The original plan

 ##### s2a plan and justification of selecting sessions and sections for more detailed analysis